© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 With the international propagation of the CGM and the amount of vocal enthusiasm surrounding it, the religious comparison is quite accurate in my opinion.
 Please bear in mind this isn't at all judgement about the CGM, its author or followers, but rather a keen observation from the perspective of a professional who has lived and worked with curls for many years before it was introduced, and many years since.

 With every religion, the key message is often a noble one and usually starts out on the right track.
 What we readily see though, is that over time the message can start to become interpreted in a host of different ways with each having varying effects on people and cultures.
 The same has happened with the CGM.
-What started out as an amazing resource to help women embrace their natural hair has morphed into something quite different today.
+What started out as an amazing resource to help individuals embrace their natural hair has morphed into something quite different today.
 There are now very different CGM factions with online communities that support them with an increasing vocal authority on anything and everything curl related.
 Some of these communities are incredibly strict and as a result there are now ones popping up which state that they are anything but.
 Just like every religion, each thinks they are doing the right thing and are nothing but welcoming and supportive to all.